 Bachelor of Science in Nursing

-The first year will be a pre-professional year followed by three years of nursing education leading to a Bachelor of Science in Nursing (BSN).
-The pre-professional first year is foundational to the nursing program and will include courses in the humanities, natural, social and health sciences.
+The BSN program consists of a pre-professional year followed by three years of nursing education.
+The pre-professional year builds the foundation of the nursing program and includes courses in the humanities, natural, social and health sciences.

-Students in the program will be given the opportunity to engage in interprofessional scholarly learning experiences with students from medicine, dentistry, pharmacy, nutrition, kinesiology, physical therapy, clinical psychology, and veterinary medicine in Saskatchewan and around the world.
+Once admitted to the College of Nursing, students are given the opportunity to engage in interprofessional learning experiences with students from medicine, dentistry, pharmacy, nutrition, kinesiology, physical therapy, clinical psychology and veterinary medicine in Saskatchewan and around the world.

-The program will allow students to develop critical thinking skills and will prepare them to meet the diverse competencies of becoming a Registered Nurse (RN)*.
+In years two through four, students develop critical thinking skills to prepare them to meet the diverse competencies required when becoming a Registered Nurse (RN).

-Part-time study is an option but all courses must be completed within six years of commencing the first nursing course.
+Part-time study in the BSN program is an option; however, all courses must be completed within six years of entering the College of Nursing.

-* Note: To become eligible for licensure with the Saskatchewan Registered Nurses' Association (SRNA) graduates must pass a national licensure examination administered by the SRNA and pay the required licensure fees.
+To become eligible for licensure with the Saskatchewan Registered Nurses' Association (SRNA), graduates must pass a national licensure examination administered by the SRNA and pay the required licensure fees.